Television in the United Kingdom: Regional television

 BBC One, BBC Two and the ITV network (comprising ITV1 and STV) are split into regions in which regional news and other programming is broadcast.
 ITV1/STV is split into fourteen geographic licencees, with several of these split into two or three sub-regions, resulting in a greater total number of regional news programmes.
-Ofcom sets a quota for the BBC and ITV on the amount of regional programming required.
+Ofcom sets a quota for the BBC and ITV on the amount of regional programming required, shown in the following table.
+Ofcom's quota for S4C is 60 hours per week.

 Advertising on ITV1/STV and Channel 4 is regional.
-Channel 4 is split into 6 advertising regions, but has no regional programming.
+Linear Channel 4 is split into 6 advertising regions, but has no regional programming.

 Country-specific channels

 BBC Scotland and the Gaelic-language channel BBC Alba target Scotland, and the Welsh-language channel S4C targets Wales.
 In Northern Ireland, channels originating in the Republic of Ireland are available, including RTÉ One, RTÉ2 and the Irish-language TG4.

 Programming

 British television differs from other countries, such as the United States, in as much that programmes produced in the United Kingdom do not generally have a long season run of around 20 weeks.
 Instead, they are produced in a series, a set of episodes varying in length, usually aired over a period of a few months.
 See List of British television series.